-- 17.2.2 Each year, a review shall be conducted for all academic staff members who: - hold term appointments; - hold tenure-track appointments (other than an initial one); - have applied for tenure and/or promotion; - have applied for merit; - hold appointments with tenure and have asked the Dean in writing by November 30th to be reviewed; - who have had a performance issue explicitly identified on their latest Performance Review Form and who have been informed in writing by the Dean by July 1st of the decision and the rationale for the review; - were eligible for an increment the previous year and did not receive one, or were not eligible and were informed that they would not have received an increment even if eligible. - 17.2.3 Reviews shall be conducted every third year for academic staff members holding appointments with tenure (other than those affected by conditions specified in Article 17.2.2).
+- 17.2.2 Each year, a review shall be conducted for all academic staff members who: - hold term appointments; - hold tenure-track appointments (other than an initial one); - have applied for tenure and/or promotion; - hold appointments with tenure and have asked the Dean in writing by September 30th to be reviewed; - who have had a performance issue explicitly identified on either their latest Performance Review Form or Career Planning Meeting and who have been informed in writing by the Dean by July 1st of the decision and the rationale for the review; - were eligible for an increment the previous year and did not receive one, or were not eligible and were informed that they would not have received an increment even if eligible. - 17.2.3 For academic staff members with tenure, other than those holding the rank of Professor, Librarian IV, Laboratory/Clinical Instructor III, or Instructor III, reviews shall be conducted every third year unless otherwise specified through Article 17.2.2. - 17.2.4 Unless a performance review is requested by either the member or the Dean in accordance with Article 17.2.2, tenured academic staff members holding the rank of Professor, Librarian IV, Laboratory/Clinical Instructor III, or Instructor III shall meet once every three years with their Dean for career planning.
+The career planning process serves as a replacement for the regular performance review process outlined in Article 17.12 to 17.21.
+The purpose of the meeting is to develop the member's goals, recognize the member's achievements, assess the member's performance, and provide feedback on the member's progress towards their career plan.
+The department head or equivalent may also be present at this meeting.
+The documents to be provided by members in career planning are an updated curriculum vitae, a draft career plan, career plans finalized at the previous such meeting, and a letter outlining the member's progress in their career plan.
+Members wishing to apply for merit may do so in accordance with Article 18.3.

-Academic staff members holding appointments with tenure shall be provided with an increment on July 1st following any year in which they are not reviewed.
+- 17.2.5 Academic staff members holding appointments with tenure shall be provided with an increment on July 1st following any year in which they are not reviewed.
 The provision of this increment is an expectation of career growth and may not be revoked by a subsequent review.

-17.3 Except under unusual circumstances, a review shall not be initiated for an academic staff member who is on leave.
+Members in the career planning process shall be provided with an increment on July 1st. - 17.3 Except under unusual circumstances, a review shall not be initiated for an academic staff member who is on leave.
 Deans intending to review a member on leave shall notify the member in writing before July 1st.
 The notice shall stipulate the unusual circumstances that appeared to the Dean to warrant such a review and explain that the member has the right to notify the Faculty Association.

-Notwithstanding the foregoing, an academic staff member on leave may initiate a review (including an application for promotion, merit, or an appointment with tenure) by notifying the Dean in writing no later than November 30th.
+Notwithstanding the foregoing, an academic staff member on leave may initiate a review (including an application for promotion or an appointment with tenure) by notifying the Dean in writing no later than September 30th.
 Members on leave may withdraw a request for review by notifying the Dean in writing by January 1st.
+An academic staff member on leave who is applying for merit shall submit their completed application and any supporting documentation (per Article 18.3) by January 31st.